bailinca/powerslide/README.md

 ```

 ## Deploy
-Push a new production build to the /docs folder
+Push a new production build to the /docs folder (publish on Github Pages)
 ```
 npm run deploy
 ```